zgock999/Zonos-Ja/CONDITIONING_README.md

 ### espeak
 - **Type:** `EspeakPhonemeConditioner`
 - **Description:**
   Responsible for cleaning, phonemizing, tokenizing, and embedding the text provided to the model.
-It's essentially the text pre-processing pipeline.
+This is the text pre-processing pipeline.
 If you would like to change how a word is pronounced or enter raw phonemes you can do that here.
 ---
 ### speaker
 - **Type:** `PassthroughConditioner`